 Humane Society International

-Jeffrey Flocken is the Senior Vice President of Programs and Policy at Humane Society International.
+Jeffrey Flocken is president of Humane Society International.
 In this role, Jeff oversees all of HSI’s campaign and advocacy work outside of the United States, including programs on factory farming, wildlife, animal protection & crisis response, companion animals, and research & toxicology.
 He has a law degree from Wayne State University, and graduated with honors from the University of Michigan.

 Before joining HSI, Flocken worked as North American Regional Director at the International Fund for Animal Welfare, where he led the organization’s team of legislative professionals in the U.S. and Canada in advocating for global, national, and local policy initiatives on behalf of wildlife conservation and animal welfare.
 Before this appointment, Flocken worked for five years as an International Affairs Specialist in the U.S. Fish & Wildlife Service’s Division of International Conservation, where he focused on international species conservation policy, outreach and global conservation grant programs.